 Narendra Modi is actually Surender Modi: Rahul's swipe at PM over LAC face-off

-A day after accusing the prime minister of having "surrendered" Indian territory to Chinese aggression, Congress leader Rahul Gandhi on Sunday took a swipe at him saying "Narendra Modi is actually Surender Modi".
-Gandhi's dig at the prime minister came in a tweet wherein he tagged an article in a foreign publication with the headline "India's appeasement policy toward China unravels".
+A day after accusing the prime minister of having "surrendered" Indian territory to Chinese aggression, Congress leader Rahul Gandhi took a swipe at him on Sunday, saying "Narendra Modi is actually Surender Modi".
+Gandhi took the dig at the prime minister in a tweet, wherein he tagged an article in a foreign publication with the headline -- "India's appeasement policy toward China unravels".

+"Narendra Modi is actually Surender Modi," he said in the tweet.
+In another tweet, the Congress leader said even though the prime minister says no one has taken over Indian territory, satellite images show that the Chinese have "captured" Indian territory near Pangong Tso in Ladakh.

+"The prime minister said - no one entered the country, nor did anyone take over our land.
+But satellite images clearly show that China has captured Mother India's sacred land near Pangong Lake," he said in the tweet in Hindi.
+Gandhi also posted a television news clip with his tweet, showing Indian territories under Chinese occupation with the help of satellite imagery.

 ALSO READ